 Watsco Inc. is the largest distributor of air conditioning, heating and refrigeration equipment and related parts and supplies (HVAC/R) in the HVAC/R distribution industry.
 Watsco was founded more than 60 years ago as a manufacturer of parts and components for HVAC/R equipment and entered the distribution segment in 1989.
 The Company’s revenues in HVAC/R distribution have increased from $64.1 million in 1989 to $3.9 billion in 2014 via a strategy of acquiring companies with established market position and subsequently building revenues and profit through a combination of adding locations, products, services and other initiatives.

 Watsco’s goal is to build a network of locations that provide the finest service and product availability for HVAC/R contractors, assisting and supporting them as they serve homeowners and businesses.
-Watsco has more than 4,600 employees assisting approximately 50,000 contractors who in turn, service, repair or replace HVAC/R systems.
-At December 31, 2014, the Company operated from more than 570 locations in 38 U.S. states, Canada, Mexico and Puerto Rico with additional market coverage on an export basis to Latin America and the Caribbean.
+Watsco has more than 5,000 employees assisting approximately 50,000 contractors who in turn, service, repair or replace HVAC/R systems.
+At June 30, 2015, the Company operated from more than 566 locations in 37 U.S. states, Canada, Mexico and Puerto Rico with additional market coverage on an export basis to Latin America and the Caribbean.
 Watsco is the only publicly-traded HVAC/R distributor.
-The Company’s Common stock is traded on the New York Stock Exchange (NYSE) and the Professional Segment of NYSE Euronext in Paris under the ticker symbol WSO; the Company’s Class B common stock is traded on the NYSE under the ticker symbol WSOB.
+The Company’s Common stock is traded on the New York Stock Exchange (NYSE) under the ticker symbol WSO; the Company’s Class B common stock is traded on the NYSE under the ticker symbol WSOB.

 Watsco was founded in 1947 as a heating and cooling equipment and door and window parts manufacturer originally known as Wagner Tools.
 In 1963, Watsco became a publicly listed company, joined the American Stock Exchange in 1968 and later joined the NYSE in 1994.